fan2/mkdocs/docs/blog/posts/arm/arm-conditional-execution.md

 [Learn the architecture - A64 Instruction Set Architecture Guide](https://developer.arm.com/documentation/102374/latest) | Program flow & PCS

 Ordinarily, a processor executes instructions in program order.
 This means that a processor executes instructions in the same order that they are set in memory.
 One way to change this order is to use *`branch`* instructions.
-Branch instructions change the program ﬂow and are used for *loops*, *decisions* and *function calls*.
+Branch instructions change the program flow and are used for *loops*, *decisions* and *function calls*.

 The A64 instruction set also has some *`conditional branch`* instructions.
 These are instructions that change the way they execute, based on the results of previous instructions.